MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 :::image type="content" source="media/edit-header/edit-site-header-styling.png" alt-text="Styling options in the Edit site header pop-up window.":::

-- Choose up to four colors for your site's header by selecting each of the circles under the **Brand colors label**.
+- Choose the colors for your site's header by selecting each of the circles under the **Brand colors label**.
-- Select the colored square next to the **Header background label** to select a color for your header's background.
+- Select the colored square next to the **Header background label** to choose which brand color will serve as your header's background.
 - Choose the **>** symbol next to **Title** and **Site Navigation** below the **Fonts label** to expand the section and choose a weight, font, color, and size for each element.

 ## Layout